Hurricane Preparedness: Stay Ready, Stay Safe

 • Refill all medications and keep them with you.

-• In the event of a hurricane, all students are strongly encouraged to seek appropriate shelter off campus for the duration of the storm and to notify the Residence Life staff before departure.
-In addition, all students are asked to contact their parents/legal guardians regarding their evacuation plans.
+In the event of a hurricane, all students are strongly encouraged to seek appropriate shelter off campus for the duration of the storm.
+Any students leaving the local area should notify the Office of Student Affairs before departure.
+In addition, all students are encouraged to contact someone living outside of the affected area regarding their evacuation plans.

 During the Storm

 • If the university has not evacuated the campus/closed the residential facilities, it is essential that all residents who have chosen to remain on campus stay indoors throughout the entire hurricane.
-Residents must not leave their living units unless directed by the Residence Life staff.
 Depending on the severity of the storm, campus curfews may be in effect during and after the storm.

 • For maximum safety during the peak of the storm, residents should close their doors and remain in the hallway.
 If you are not familiar with a hurricane, there is always a lull in the storm when the eye passes through the area.
 Once the eye passes through, the storm begins again, but with the winds coming from the opposite direction.